alex-dulac/py-scrobbler/README.md

 ## Features

-- **FastAPI**: A modern, fast (high-performance) web framework for building APIs with Python based on standard Python type hints.
+- **FastAPI**: A high-performance web framework for building APIs.
-- **Uvicorn**: An ASGI server for running the FastAPI application.
 - **pylast**: A Python interface to Last.fm's API.
 - **applescript**: A Python library to run AppleScript commands, used to interact with the Apple Music application.
 - **spotipy**: A Python interface to Spotify's API.
 - **Textual**: A TUI (Text User Interface) framework for Python, used to create an interactive terminal interface.
+- **postgreSQL**: Object-relational database system for storing scrobble data.
+This is not required but recommended for deeper insights and statistics.
+- **SQLAlchemy**: SQL toolkit and Object-Relational Mapping (ORM) library for Python, used to interact with the PostgreSQL database.

 ## Getting Started